Prof Keir Reeves

 He is the current historian member on the Public Records Advisory Council (PRAC) for the Public Records Office of Victoria (PROV) and is an executive member of AusHeritage.
 In recent years he has also served on the Heritage Council of Victoria where he chaired the Maritime Heritage Advisory Committee and also the boards of Goldfields Tourism and the Museum of Chinese-Australian History.
 Keir’s particular interest was in the preservation of regional Victorian, particularly mining, heritage.
 He has served as an expert witness on heritage hearings and has supported community groups in developing cultural heritage strategies.

 His teaching has concentrated on history and heritage.
 Keir is a long time advocate of field based learning as a way of discovering the history and cultural heritage of regional Australia, Asia and the Pacific.
 Keir currently teaches into the Bachelor Social Sciences subject offerings and co-coordinates the interstate and overseas field subject offerings.
-With Dr Jolanta Nowak, Keir convened the highly successful AHA 2016 Conference From Boom to Bust through CRCAH in Ballarat.
+With Dr Jolanta Nowak, Keir convened the highly successful AHA 2016 Conference From Boom to Bust.

-Keir regularly does media and community engagement on history and heritage as part of CRCAH’s engagement and impact agenda.
+Keir regularly does media and community engagement on history and heritage.

 Areas of expertise